aralacikalin/NatoSymbols/generator/README.md

 `--real_symbols_ratio <ratio>` makes the `<ratio>` amount of symbols to be from the real data.
 For this to work `data/real_symbols` and `data/real_clean_symbols` should have folder that has the real data symbols example of the hierarchy `data/real_symbols/RealTrainSymbols` and `data/real_clean_symbols/RealTrainSymbolsCleaned` or you can give other paths with `--real_symbols_dir <path>` and  `--real_symbols_clean_dir <path>` but that path should contain at least 1 folder which has the symbols.
 The names of the real symbols and cleaned version of those should have the same names.

 Giving `--real_symbols_in_real_backgrounds` argument will enable generation of real symbols on real backgrounds if real background generation is enabled.

+**The real backgrounds and real symbols collected which are used in the generator is not yet freely available.**